soft-stech/go-zk/CONTRIBUTION.md

 # how to contribute to the go zookeeper library

+/!\ This is the original guidelines for https://github.com/go-zookeeper/zk /!\

 ## **Did you find a bug?**

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/go-zookeeper/zk/issues).